Introduction to the Inca tradition of the high Andes

 Life was given to us without reservation and is not subject to any conditions – you neither have to be pure nor cleanse yourself, become good or even better.
 Every human being is good enough just as he or she is.

 To live a rich and fulfilling life, one connects with the living energy of the universe.
-According to the Incas, living energy can have only two states: light or heavy, never negative, offensive or hurtful.
+According to the Inkas, living energy can have only two states: light or heavy, never negative, offensive or hurtful.
 People have free will, allowing them to decide for or against something at any time.
 For example, if the energy is in flux in a certain situation, it feels light; if the flow of energy is blocked or the energy stagnates, the situation feels heavy.
 Incidentally, all other living things such as animals, stones, plants are always in direct contact with light energy.

 Ayni, the only commandment of the Inka tradition, is a principle with many facets and describes in what direction you should move the energy of the universe so as to grow.
 In Ayni it becomes obvious that the Inka tradition is not a moral tradition but rather an open and very tolerant one that neither judges nor prescribes certain behaviors or actions.
 Ayni can best be translated as “reciprocity of give and take.”
 To find out more read AYNI – the force of reciprocity.

-From the moment they are born, people carry what is known as an “Inca seed” within themselves that contains all the information they need to grow (spiritually), to live a full life, and to be content.
+From the moment they are born, people carry what is known as an “Inka seed” within themselves that contains all the information they need to grow (spiritually), to live a full life, and to be content.
 This growth process is promoted and accelerated by connecting the light energy of the cosmos with our own seed and thus following our own path based on our inner strength and calm.

 If the Inka seed is the inner map of life, Ayni is the compass that indicates the direction we should take.